MCAT, GPA, and Medical School Acceptance Rates: The Med School Selectivity Index

 How to use your stats to choose which med schools to apply to

-Medical school acceptance rates for the class that entered in 2021 at schools ranked by U.S. News ranged from a low of 1.1% at Kaiser Permanente to a high of 17.6% at Lincoln Memorial University (DeBusk).
-However, since most med school applicants apply to multiple medical schools, if you look at the applicant pool as a whole the picture is not quite as bleak.
-Per AAMC for the class that matriculated in 2021, 62,443 applicants submitted 1,099,486 applications and in the end 22,666 matriculated at an allopathic medical school.
-Bottom line: 36.3% of applicants who applied to allopathic medical schools matriculated.
+Allopathic medical school acceptance rates for the class that entered in 2023 ranged from a low of 1.20% at Northeast Ohio Medical University to a high of 16.98% at University of Arkansas for Medical Sciences.
+However, if you look at the applicant pool as a whole the picture is not quite as bleak.
+Most med school applicants apply to multiple medical schools.
+In the 2023 cycle, , there were 52,577 unique applicants, and in the end 22,981 matriculated at an allopathic medical school.
+Bottom line: 43.7.3% of applicants who applied to allopathic medical schools matriculated.

-That 36.3% is certainly a lot more encouraging than the 1.1 - 17.6% acceptance rates at individual programs, and it doesn’t include applicants who opted to go to osteopathic medical schools.
-At the same time, that 36.3%, still means that the majority of applicants don’t get accepted to MD programs in any given year, and you want to maximize your chances.
+That 43.7% is certainly a lot more encouraging than the 1.20% - 16.98% acceptance rates at individual programs, and it doesn’t include applicants who opted to go to osteopathic medical schools.
+At the same time, that still means that the majority of applicants don’t get accepted to MD programs in any given year.

-Keep also in mind the impact of in-state (IS) vs. out-of-state (OOS) acceptance rates as you choose your target schools.
-Many medical schools associated with public universities have significant preferences for in-state residents.
+Also keep in mind the impact of in-state vs. out-of-state acceptance rates as you choose your target schools.
+Many medical schools associated with public universities have strong preferences for in-state residents.
 They frequently also charge lower tuition to in-state residents.
-Those two facts, if applicable in your state, suggest that you should apply to your IS school(s) in addition to any OOS schools that appeal to you.
+Those two facts, if applicable in your state, suggest that you should apply to your in-state school(s) in addition to any private schools as well as out-of-state schools where you have a connection.

 Why are GPA, MCAT scores, and acceptance rates important when you apply to medical school?